Trapped in a Dating Sim: The World of Otome Games Is Tough for Mobs: Manga

 A manga adaptation by Jun Shiosato began serialization on October 5, 2018, and is published under the Dragon Comics Age imprint by Fujimi Shobo.
 The manga moved from the Dra Dra Sharp online manga website to the Monthly Dragon Age magazine on January 8, 2022.
-Seven Seas Entertainment announced their licensing of the manga adaptation on December 4, 2020, and published the first volume in July 2021.
-It has been collected in thirteen tankōbon volumes.
+Seven Seas Entertainment announced their licensing of the manga adaptation on December 4, 2020, and published the first volume in July 2021, with thirteen tankōbon volumes released as of November 2024.
+Following artist Jun Shiosato leaving the series, the manga continued with new artist Odoro Tanuki under a new sequel series, titled Otomegē Sekai wa Mobu ni Kibishii Sekai Desu – Kyouwakoku-hen, which began publication in August 2025, and the first volume released in January 2026.

 A spin-off manga illustrated by Noko Ōmi, titled Otome Game Yōchien wa Mob ni Kibishii Yōchien Desu, began serialization in Monthly Dragon Age on June 6, 2022.
-The first volume was published in April 2023.
+The second and final volume was published in April 2024.

 A manga adaptation of the Trapped in a Dating Sim: Otome Games Are Tough For Us, Too! spin-off novels illustrated by Renji Fukuhara began serialization on the KadoComi and Nico Nico Seiga websites under Fujimi Shobo's DraDra Flat brand on June 15, 2023.
-Its chapters have been collected into three tankōbon volumes released from April 9, 2024 to September 9, 2025.
+Its chapters have been collected into three tankōbon volumes released from April 9, 2024, to September 9, 2025.